tipsijadav610/Minimum-Viable-Blockchain/README.md

 - Detection of double spending
 - Use of proof-of-work to raise the cost of running attacks against the network
 - Detection of and reaction to forks in the chain
+- Coinbase transaction to miners
-- Coinbase transaction and locked time on transaction
+- Locked time on transaction
 - One malicious user who changes ECDSA signature